ytthuan/LeoSQLServerRServices/FraudDetection/SQLR/README.md

 * Step7_Evaluation.sql: Create a SQL stored procedure to evaluate performance on account level.
 * Step7_Evaluation_AUC.sql: Create a SQL stored procedure to evaluate performance on transaction level.

+### STEP 8: Production Scoring

+In this step, we show how we call the stored procedures to make predictions on new data.
+A single record is taken from the testing dataset for demo purpose.

+To invoke the production scoring, you need turn on the "Score" switch in the provided powershell script:

+	.\SQLR-Fraud-Detection.ps1 -ServerName "Server Name" -DBName "Database Name" -Score

+Input:

+* "sql_trained_model" table
+* "sql_scoring" table

+Output:

+* The result will be displayed in the Powershell console.